MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/send-game-invites.md

 **Functions performed by Multiplayer Manager**

-* Sends invite directly to the selected players
+* Sends invite directly to the selected players.